Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a non-negative correction to the empirical BR divergence for DRE.
-By using the prior knowledge of the upper bound of the density ratio, we can prevent the overfitting when using flexible models.
-In our theoretical analysis, we showed the generalization bound of the algorithm.
-A future direction is to apply D3RE to computer vision and natural language processing.
+We proposed a non-negative correction to the empirical BD for DRE.
+Using the prior knowledge of the upper bound of the density ratio, we can prevent train-loss hacking from occurring when using flexible models.
+In our theoretical analyses, we provided generalization error bounds for the proposed method.
+In our experiments, we empirically confirmed the effectiveness of our proposed approach.